Days Of The Week In Hangul

 • Use flashcards: Flashcards are a tried-and-true method for vocabulary acquisition.

 • Create sentences: Construct simple sentences using the days of the week.
-For example, "나는 매주 토요일에 영화를 본다" (naneun maejudo toyoyoire yeonghwareul bonda) - "I watch movies every Saturday."
+To give you an idea, "나는 매주 토요일에 영화를 본다" (naneun maejudo toyoyoire yeonghwareul bonda) - "I watch movies every Saturday."

 • Use online resources: Many online resources offer interactive exercises and games for learning Korean vocabulary.